trevorcampbell/bayesian-coresets/README.md

 Unit tests are written for `nose`.
 To run the tests, install the package, navigate to the `tests` subfolder, and run `nosetests`.

-Unit tests for all coreset construction algorithms currently pass.
-Random projections code is not yet tested.
+All unit tests currently pass.

 ### Usage